 So, to get to the question asked by the title of this section: Do regulators need best practices to review predictive models?
 It might be better to ask this question another way: Are best practices in the review of predictive models of value to regulators and insurance companies?
 The answer is “yes” to both questions.
+Regulatory best practices need to be developed that do not unfairly or inordinately create barriers for insurers and ultimately consumers while providing a baseline of analysis for regulators to review the referenced filings.
 Best practices will aid regulatory reviewers by raising their level of model understanding.
 With regard to scorecard models and the model algorithm, there is often not sufficient support for relative weight, parameter values, or scores of each variable.
-Best practices can potentially aid in fixing this problem.
+Best practices can potentially aid in addressing this problem.

 However, best practices are not intended to create standards for filings that include predictive models.
 Rather, best practices will assist the states in identifying the model elements they should be looking for in a filing that will aid the regulator in understanding why the company believes that the filed predictive model improves the company’s rating plan, making that rating plan fairer to all consumers in the marketplace.
 To make this work, both regulators and industry need to recognize that: